ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 1. Clone the project `git clone https://github.com/ideaportriga/nexus-bridge` or download and unpack [the project's archive](../../../../../archive/master.zip).

-1. Import [sif-file](https://raw.githubusercontent.com/ideaportriga/nexus-bridge/master/examples/REACT%20Examples/Demo%20Example/SIF/N19_React_Objects.sif) _(use the mouse right click and `Save link as...` to download the file)_ into the Siebel Tools.
+1. Import [sif-file](https://raw.githubusercontent.com/ideaportriga/nexus-bridge/master/examples/REACT%20Examples/Demo%20Example/SIF/Nexus_React_Objects.sif) _(use the mouse right click and `Save link as...` to download the file)_ into the Siebel Tools.

 1. Add the `Nexus React Account Screen` to your application:

    - Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.

-   - Use the Tools to add `N19 React Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.
+   - Use the Tools to add `Nexus React Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name.

-   - Use the Tools to add `N19 React Account Screen` under `Application > Page Tab` for your Siebel Application Name.
+   - Use the Tools to add `Nexus React Account Screen` under `Application > Page Tab` for your Siebel Application Name.

-1. Compile (Siebel IP16) or deliver (Siebel IP17+) your changes:
+1. Compile (Siebel IP16) or deliver (Siebel IP17+) your changes.

-   - Even in 19.11 changes on the Application object still require the Object Manager restart.

-1. Add the `N19 React Account View` to your application:
+1. Add the `Nexus React Account View` to your application:

-   - Use the Siebel Web Client to register `N19 React Account View` under `Administration - Application > Views`.
+   - Use the Siebel Web Client to register `Nexus React Account View` under `Administration - Application > Views`.

    - Add your user's responsibility to this view.
    - Click the `Clear cache` button on `Administration – Application > Responsibilities`.